agrosner/DBFlow/README.md

 For `GSON` and `RetroFit` compatibility check out [#121](https://github.com/Raizlabs/DBFlow/issues/121).

+Due to this library using a custom maven repo, to speed up build times when using this library, you should run in `--offline` mode except for when updating dependencies.
+To enable this setting in Android Studio, ensure the option is checked in:
+`Preferences->Build,Executor,Deployment->Build Tools->Gradle->Offline Work`

 ## Pull Requests

 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request: